Thursday, January 16, 2025

 some with traps,

-which angle of light
+because which angle

-in her irises?
+or burst in her irises?

 If I dissolve